 A. The new Cisco IOS Software Zone-Based Policy Firewall offers a number of benefits:

-• Firewall policies can be configured to offer more granular control of network service access.
+● Firewall policies can be configured to offer more precise control of network service access.

-Q. How does Cisco IOS Software Zone-Based Policy Firewall simplify firewall policy configuration and audit?
+Q. How does the Cisco IOS Software Zone-Based Policy Firewall simplify firewall policy configuration and audit?

 A. Firewall policies are much clearer, as traffic encounters only one policy as it traverses from one zone to another.
-In the past, several inspection policies and access-control lists had to be correlated together to determine the policy that affected traffic flowing from one router interface to another.
+In the past, several inspection policies and access control lists had to be correlated to determine the policy that affected traffic flowing from one router interface to another.

-A. Beginning with Release 12.4(6)T, Cisco Integrated Services Routers, Cisco 7200 Series Routers, and Cisco 7301 Router support Zone-Based Policy Firewall .
+A. Beginning with Release 12.4(6)T, Cisco Integrated Services Routers, Cisco 7200 Series Routers, and Cisco 7301 Router support the Zone-Based Policy Firewall.